Patient Information: Summary of Product Characteristics

 Clinimix should only be administered under medical supervision.

-CLINIMIX should not be administered if:
+Clinimix must not be administered if:

 Warnings and precautions

-Consult your doctor or nurse before CLINIMIX is administered to you.
+Consult your doctor or nurse before Clinimix is administered to you.

-Your doctor will monitor your condition at the start of the infusion, especially if you have liver, kidney, adrenal, heart, or circulation problems.
-Your doctor should also be aware of severe conditions that affect how the body handles sugars, fats, proteins, or salts (metabolic disorders).
+Your doctor will monitor your condition at the start of the infusion, especially if you currently have liver, kidney, adrenal, heart, or circulation problems.
+Your doctor should also be aware of severe conditions that affect how your body handles sugars, fats, proteins, or salts (metabolic disorders).
 If any abnormal signs occur, including venous irritation, the infusion should be stopped.

 Children and adolescents

-Interaction of CLINIMIX with other medications
+Interaction of Clinimix with other medications

-Inform your doctor or nurse if you are taking or have recently taken or may need to take any other medication.
+Tell your doctor or nurse if you are taking or have recently taken or may need to take any other medication.

-Pregnancy, lactation, and fertility
+Pregnancy, breastfeeding, and fertility

 If you are pregnant or breastfeeding, or think you may be pregnant or plan to become pregnant, consult your doctor before using this medication.